Drug crisis in Scotland

-The Drug crisis in Scotland (also known as the Drug deaths crisis or drug epidemic) is a ongoing crisis regarding mortality rates over drug related/misuse deaths in the country.
-Drug related deaths started to rise during the 1980's, from 2015 onwards the mortality rate of drug misuse deaths in Scotland has increased rapidly, prompting calls of a 'national emergency' within the country over the crisis.
+The drug crisis in Scotland (also known as the drug deaths crisis or drug epidemic) is an ongoing crisis regarding mortality rates over drug related/misuse deaths in the country.
+Drug related deaths started to rise during the 1980s.
+From 2015 onwards the mortality rate of drug misuse deaths in Scotland has increased rapidly, prompting calls of a 'national emergency' within the country over the crisis.

 Background

-Drug related (or misuse) mortality rates have began to rise in Scotland since the 1980's.
-A variety of factors can be considered to be behind the beginning of the epidemic; Neo-liberal economic restructuring in the 1980's caused parts of large cities in Scotland to go into terminal decline causing income inequality to rise and increased inner city deprivation with the working class population particularly affected.
-An additional factor of heroin markets from Afghanistan and Iran becoming more easy to access and smuggle into Europe in the 1980's made the drug more accessible and affordable then ever.
-In the early 90's, those born in the late 70's, termed as the 'Trainspotting generation', began to enter the labour market.
-High unemployment and especially in deprived areas is generally seen as the hypophysis of increased drug use within this generation, having been exposed to the phenomenon during the 1980's.
+Drug related (or misuse) mortality rates have begun to rise in Scotland since the 1980s.
+A variety of factors can be considered to be behind the beginning of the epidemic; Neo-liberal economic restructuring in the 1980s caused parts of large cities in Scotland to go into terminal decline causing income inequality to rise and increased inner city deprivation with the working-class population particularly affected.
+An additional factor of heroin markets from Afghanistan and Iran becoming more easy to access and smuggle into Europe in the 1980s made the drug more accessible and affordable than ever.
+In the early-1990s, those born in the late-1970s, termed as the 'Trainspotting generation', began to enter the labour market.
+High unemployment and especially in deprived areas is generally seen as the hypothesis of increased drug use within this generation, having been exposed to the phenomenon during the 1980s.

+In 2008, the Scottish National Party and the Scottish Conservatives reached a deal to pass that year's Scottish budget, where the drugs strategy would be rewritten to potentially put more stress on promoting abstinence and reduce the use of methadone.

 Since 2015, mortality rates have dramatically increased, doubling from their previous numbers a decade ago.
-A factor of this can traced to the more recent ageing of the so called 'Trainspotting generation' (those who grew up in the 1980's and 1990's) which has given rise to increased mortality rates.
-Funding cuts in 2016 by the Scottish Government reduced drug and alcohol prevention services funding by 20%, however by 2019 this had been restored.
+A factor of this can be traced to the more recent ageing of the so called 'Trainspotting generation' (those who grew up in the 1980s and 1990s) which has given rise to increased mortality rates.
+Funding cuts in 2016 by the Scottish Government reduced drug and alcohol prevention services funding by 20%, though by 2019 this had been restored.
 Additional reasons may be related to the failings of the UK's drug policy due to drug policy not being a devolved policy issue within Scotland.